AONIEX/Portfolio/projects.markdown

   - the weapons were play tested countless times to make sure they felt smooth and good to use.
 - Animations connections for Ammo Display and Weapon animations:
   - worked closely with the animation to line up the animation timings and for them to work for the correct weapons
+- Testing
+  - Mechanics Testing
+  - Build Testing
+  - Checking that all targets are shootable

 ### Synaptic